How Michael J. Fox Finds Ways Around Life’s Obstacles

 Fox’s work prevented him from becoming forgotten in a business where you’re only as good as your last role.

-“I kept being reminded of how good he is and how beloved he is as an actor,” says NBC Chairman of Entertainment Robert Greenblatt.
+“I kept being reminded of how good he is and how beloved he is as an actor,” says former Chairman of NBC Entertainment Robert Greenblatt.
 “I don’t presume to know what he goes through on a daily basis with this illness, but he’s been up to the task as the star of this show.”

 Fox used his guest shots to keep his acting muscles from atrophying, but he also spent his hiatus building up his physical and mental state.